Primary School of The Year

 We also established a mentoring project where our 6th form student mentees themselves mentored students at Benchill Primary School, to help ease the transition from their last year in primary education to the start of high school.

-Look out for new volunteering opportunities coming soon at our new ‘Primary School Of The Year’ 2018/19 – Haveley Hey.
+BW3 Member look out for new volunteering opportunities coming soon at our new ‘Primary School Of The Year’ 2019/20.

 - Foreign Language translation – BW3 members offered to translate the school prospectus and other written material that goes home with pupils to support the school’s diversity.
 We had volunteers offering translation in Polish, Italian, Arabic, Urdu, Kurdish, Akan/Twi-Fante, Ghana.